Dry January: The best non-alcoholic tipples for your home bar

 Clean G

 Having started life as the 1.2% ABV CleanGin, the Clean Co’s signature spirit has since evolved into Clean G. Created using a complex distillation method that involves all the classic gin aromatics – juniper, citrus, angelica, orris and coriander – the result is a crisp, lively spirit barely distinguishable from its alcoholic cousin.
-Plus, containing no sugar or sweeteners, it clocks in at just 14 calories per serving.
+Plus, containing no sugar or sweeteners, it clocks in at less than six calories per double measure.
 Think cocktail hour can’t be part of a healthy lifestyle?
 Think again.

 Read more: These are the best luxury gyms in London